Data-driven modeling of rotation curves with artificial neural networks: Conclusions

-In contrast, when the description provided by theoretical models is set aside, neural reconstruction presents a promising alternative by capturing overall trends in the rotation curve, albeit with slight deviations in specific regions where the amount of data is poor, which is an expected issue given the small size of the datasets.
+In contrast, when the description provided by theoretical models is left out, neural reconstruction presents a promising alternative by capturing overall trends in the rotation curve, albeit with slight deviations in specific regions where the amount of data is poor, which is an expected issue given the small size of the datasets.
 However, neural reconstructions offer interesting alternative models for the rotation curves within the range of the radius of the observed data points.

 The success of neural reconstruction in accurately reproducing observational data is evident in Group C of galaxies, such as the rotation curve of NGC3521, which is difficult to model and where parametric models fail.
+In contrast, Groups A and B can still be captured by parametric models, whereas Group C highlights the galaxies where universal profiles break down and where even the transition between baryon and halo domination becomes uncertain.
 This highlights the potential of machine learning techniques to improve our understanding of galactic dynamics, as they reflect the underlying astrophysical complexities and properties of the galaxies in the THINGS catalog, providing a window into the interplay between baryonic matter, dark matter, and galaxy dynamics.

-The non-parametric reconstruction approach stands out for its capability to generate new predictions or interpolations, based on the statistical patterns observed, presenting a promising avenue for further investigation.
+The ANN framework presented in this work provides consistent and reliable modeling of galactic rotation curves, capturing the main statistical patterns of the observations without assuming any predefined functional form and relying exclusively on observational data.
+This approach reveals where standard parametric profiles fail and helps identify differences in the complex, non-linear dynamical behavior across galaxies.
+It offers a complementary, data-driven perspective for studying the interplay between baryonic and dark matter components in spiral galaxies.